 It boils down to this: The times we least feel like loving our kids are when they need us the most.”

-Be there for your child, through all his emotions.
-He’ll know all his feelings are welcome.
-You don’t pick and choose which ones you’d like him to feel, or withhold your affection when he’s upset.
+Be there for your child, through all her emotions.
+She’ll know every one of her feelings is welcome.
+You don’t pick and choose which ones you’d like her to feel or withhold your affection when she’s upset.

-He knows you love him no matter what.
-From tickle fests to tantrums, from “I love you’s” to hurtful words.
+She knows you love her no matter what, from tickles to tantrums, from “I love you’s” to hurtful words.

-He’ll also feel like he can be herself.
-He doesn’t have to pretend or hide because he knows you accept him for who he is.
-The more confident he feels about your affection, the less he’ll misbehave.
+She’ll also feel like she can be herself.
+She doesn’t have to pretend or hide because she knows you accept her for who he is.
+The more confident she feels about your affection, the less she’ll misbehave.

-- Remind your child you love him just for being who he is.
-Make sure he knows he doesn’t have to do anything to prove it.
-Just being born is enough to deserve love.
+Remind her that you love her for being who she is.
+That you’ll help her through her worst storms and won’t abandon her when she needs you most.
+That she doesn’t have to do anything to prove it—just being born is enough to deserve love.

-But in the midst of all the crazy, what makes for a good mother—and a good person—are the basic characteristics to who we are.
-The qualities we’d want to pass on to our kids as well.
+But in the midst of it all, what makes for a good mom—and a good person—are the basic characteristics of who we are.
+The qualities of a mother we’d want to pass on to our kids as well.